mhartl/pivotal-github/README.md

 Add this line to your application's Gemfile:

-    gem 'pivotal-github'
+    gem 'pivotal-github', '~> 0.5.0'

-And then execute:
+Then install the gem with Bundler:

-    $ bundle
+    $ bundle install

-Or install it yourself as:
+You can also install it directly as follows:

     $ gem install pivotal-github